wquinones/JiraIssueCounter/README.md

 # Jira Issue Counter

-Jira Issue Counter is a Python-based tool that provides monthly counts of Jira tickets for specified users across multiple projects.
+Jira Issue Counter is a Python-based tool that provides monthly counts of Jira tickets reported by specified users across multiple projects.
 It works with the Jira REST API, enabling users to retrieve and analyze ticket data from their projects based on provided parameters.

 ## Features

 - Track tickets that are opened, closed, or both.
 - Ability to fetch data between specific date ranges.
 - Results can be printed on the console or saved in a CSV file.
-- Users can be specified to narrow down the statistics.
+- Reporters can be specified to narrow down the statistics.
 - Multiple projects can be specified for combined analysis.
 - The script can be tailored for specific Jira subdomains and projects.